 So for the day 2 of BM#54, under Deep Fried Love, I have these Baby Corn Fingers, which are one of my favorite snacks!

 I was surprised that I hadn’t shared this all this while, even though this is so often made at home.
 I guess there are still some more left that are so frequently prepared at home, yet never find its way to the blog.
 Maybe the commonness of the dish or its so much already done by all.

 However when it comes to any dish, more than the recipe that I might want to share, I have the memories associated that becomes much more important to me personally.
 My blogs have been my journals and for a person who quit writing diaries, this is the only place I can turn to.
-I know I have been in situation where I have met complete strangers, who knew about me and what happens in life.
+I know I have been in situation where I have met complete strangers, who knew about me and what happens in life, by reading my blogs.
 That’s very strange if you must know.
 Yet I can’t have it any other way.